1j01/pixelweaver/README.md

 **Warning:** loading a program (including via screenshot) is totally **unsandboxed** for now!
 (But as long as it's your own code you're loading, you don't have to worry about that.)

-Procbrush is currently focused around an [immediate mode] drawing paradigm on a 3D canvas in contrast to the usual [retained mode] for 3D, such as with a [scene graph].
+Pixelweaver is currently focused around an [immediate mode] drawing paradigm on a 3D canvas in contrast to the usual [retained mode] for 3D, such as with a [scene graph].